lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 The function `makeGoSet` uses the package to query the relevent database (e.g. Ensembl, Uniprot) for GO terms.
-All GO terms that have been observed for the 5032 proteins in the hyperLOPIT dataset are retieved.
+All GO terms that have been observed for the 5032 proteins in the hyperLOPIT dataset are retrieved.
-Users should note that the number of GO terms retreived is also dependent on the database version queried and thus is always subject to change.
+Users should note that the number of GO terms used is also dependent on the database version queried and thus is always subject to change.
 We find it is common to see GO terms with only one protein assigned to that term.
-Such terms do not bring any information for building the classifier and are thus removes using the `filterBinMSnSet` function.
+Such terms do not bring any information for building the classifier and are thus removed using the `filterBinMSnSet` function.

 `  `